 Is micro USB still used?

-Micro USB is no longer considered the standard for charging and data transfer in most mobile devices.
-In fact, it has been replaced by the more versatile and user-friendly USB Type-C connector.
+It is no longer considered the standard for charging and data transfer in most mobile devices.
+It has been replaced by the more versatile and user-friendly USB Type-C connector.
 However, there are still some devices that use micro USB, such as certain fitness trackers and older smartphones.
 While micro USB is not as universal as it once was, it is still in use by some manufacturers.